Skip to main content

 As an alternative, you can use the minimal Docker image tezos/tezos-bare with a tag that includes octez-evm-node.
 These images contain the correct version of the binary.

-2. Create a directory for the node to store its data in.
+• The directory where it stores its data, which you specify in the --data-dir argument or in the EVM_NODE_DATA_DIR environment variable.
 The default directory is $HOME/.octez-evm-node.
 The following instructions use the variable <EVM_DATA_DIR> to represent this directory.

-The --network argument sets the node to use preimages that the Tezos Foundation hosts on a file server on a so-called "preimages endpoint".
-For example, passing --network mainnet implies these arguments:
+Choosing a network sets the node to use preimages that the Tezos Foundation hosts on a file server on a so-called "preimages endpoint".
+For example, setting the network to mainnet implies these arguments:

 --preimages-endpoint https://snapshots.eu.tzinit.org/etherlink-mainnet/wasm_2_0_0 \